 Work in public space

 Random-controlled laser projection of the question Das Geld, die Liebe, der Tod, die Freiheit – was zählt am Ende?
-(Money, Love, Death, Freedom – What Counts at the End?), 2 monitors mounted in stone posts, showing video recordings of 50 interviews, protective hoods and operating instructions
+(Money, Love, Death, Freedom – What Counts in the End?), 2 monitors mounted in stone posts, showing video recordings of 50 interviews, protective hoods and operating instructions

 Location: Federal Ministry of Finance in Berlin

 Employees of the Federal Ministry of Finance in Berlin are asked the question: Das Geld, die Liebe, der Tod, die Freiheit – was zählt am Ende?
-(Money, Love, Death, Freedom – What Counts at the End?)
+(Money, Love, Death, Freedom – What Counts in the End?)
 Passers-by on the street can call up the answers on two monitors by pressing a button.
 The monitors are mounted in the two stone posts of the outside fence along the sidewalk in front of the Federal Ministry of Finance building.
 Each time the button is activated, a laser projection is triggered showing the title question as a randomly controlled moving image on the buildings facades and the ground of the inner Court of Honor.

 See the video (698) and the edition (854) of the same title.